mariovalney/laravel-keycloak-web-guard/README.md

 This package was tested with:

 * Laravel: 5.8 / 7
-* Keycloak: 4.8.3.Final
+* Keycloak: 4.8.3.Final / 11.0.2

-*Any other version is not guaranteed to work.*
+Any other version is not guaranteed to work.

+*This is project is open source and maintained on my free time.
+So, if you have any problem you can open a Issue with all details (laravel version, keycloak version, the description of problem...) and I'll be happy to try to help.*

 ## The flow